YairShemer/ADL4CV/README.md

   * Simple up-sampling, corresponds to padding by zeros.
   * Interpolation, e.g. nearest-neighbor, bilinear, bicubic.
   * Deconvolution: saving max pooled index location.
 Good for precise boundaries estimation.
-* Usage examples:
+* Computer vision applications examples:
   * Unsupervised learning of data structure for good weights initialization.
-  * Prediction of pixel wise values, such as semantic segmentation.
+  * Prediction of pixel wise values, such as semantic segmentation or depth.
 * UNET
   * AE with skip connections between corresponding encoder and decoder parts.
   * The skip connections help to combine low level details that were lost in the compressing process, with the high level represtation extracted by the encoder.